 Getting a grip on programmer jargon

-Joran started a programmer traineeship after graduating from a theater education.
+Joran started a programming traineeship after graduating from a theater education.
 I asked him to write something about how he experiences this transition - Edwin

 The main thing I noticed as a novice programmer is just how much terminology you have to get familiar with simply to be able to slightly follow what is going on.
 Of course, whenever you enter a new area of work, having to learn some new jargon is to be expected, but even when taking this into account I think the world of IT is pretty insane.